District Choice Overview

 Elementary School Student Choice by Region

-The Greater Lincoln Park (90%), Greater Midway (89%), and Pilsen / Little Village (88%) regions have the greatest percentage of students who attend school in their region (zoned or non-zoned).
-The Near West Side region has the lowest percentage at 63%.
+The Greater Lincoln Park (90% of students), Greater Midway (89% of students), Northwest Side (89% of students), and Pilsen / Little Village (89% of students) regions have the greatest percentage of elementary students who attend school in their region (zoned or non-zoned).
+The Near West Side region has the lowest percentage of students at 66%.

 | District-wide, 18% of elementary school students attend school out of the region where they live.